Welcome to Geology Collections

 Any specimens or casts used for molding must be in sufficiently good condition to withstand the molding process without undue risk of harm.
 The decision whether to allow the molding of any particular specimen or cast rests with the Curator in consultation with the Preparator when the resulting cast is intended for standard museum uses.
 All molds created of collection specimens shall remain the property of the museum.
 Casts may be distributed outside the Department for research purposes.

-- Associate Curator of Paleomammalogy – Kenneth Angielczyk
+- MacArthur Curator of Paleomammalogy and Section Head – Kenneth Angielczyk

 - Interim Director, Negaunee Integrative Research Center; Robert A. Pritzker Curator for Meteoritics and Polar Studies; Head, Robert A. Pritzker Center – Philipp Heck